5.2 tail: Output the last part of files

 Loop forever trying to read more characters at the end of the file, presumably because the file is growing.
 If more than one file is given, tail prints a header whenever it gets output from a different file, to indicate which file that output is from.

 There are two ways to specify how you’d like to track files with this option, but that difference is noticeable only when a followed file is removed or renamed.
 If you’d like to continue to track the end of a growing file even after it has been unlinked, use --follow=descriptor.
 This is the default behavior, but it is not useful if you’re tracking a log file that may be rotated (removed or renamed, then reopened).
 In that case, use --follow=name to track the named file, perhaps by reopening it periodically to see if it has been removed and recreated by some other program.
-Note that the inotify-based implementation handles this case without the need for any periodic reopening.
+The inotify-based implementation handles this case without the need for any periodic reopening.

 No matter which method you use, if the tracked file is determined to have shrunk, tail prints a message saying the file has been truncated and resumes tracking from the start of the file, assuming it has been truncated to 0, which is the usual truncation operation for log files.